Bookkeeper

 History organization

-Whenever bookkeeper archives the results of a viperleed.calc
+Whenever bookkeeper archives the results of a viperleed.calc execution to history,

 may produce additional folders named tTTT.rRRR.SSS_<segments>_<timestamp>